apellicerep/intro/index.md

 <img src="expressSqlbooks.png" alt="test"
 	title="test" width="550" height="550" />

-This is the 8th project done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is the 8th project that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 Given HTML designs and an existing SQLite database.
 I have implemented a dynamic website using JavaScript, Node.js, Express, Pug, and the SQL ORM Sequelize that includes: